tayyabsayyad/opensourcetutorials.in/content/drafts/FileStructureOfLinux.md

-Why you need to undersntand the file structure
+Why you need to understand the file structure